henro25/simple-chat/notebook.md

   2. [DONE] Create real time message delivery user side acknowledgement wire protocol
   3. [DONE] Modify message deletion to include sender name

+---

+# 2/12/25

+## Implementing Messaging Page UI
+  **Changed Wire Protocol**:
+  1. [DONE] Modify chat history to include number of unread messages of recipient in the chat history

 *This document is a living record.
 Future updates and refinements will be made as the project evolves.*